syncfusion-content/xamarin-docs/Xamarin/TreeView/Working-with-SfTreeView.md

 ### Refresh layout

-You can refresh the TreeViewNode from the root node and update all layout by using the [SetDirty](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_SetDirty) method which notifies the tree view layout mechanism to invalidate nodes.
+You can refresh the TreeViewNode from the root node and update all layout by using the [SetDirty](https://help.syncfusion.com/cr/xamarin/Syncfusion.TreeView.Engine.TreeViewNode.html#Syncfusion_TreeView_Engine_TreeViewNode_SetDirty) method that notifies the tree view layout mechanism to invalidate nodes.

 {% endhighlight %}
 {% highlight c# %}